extide/Install-OpenSSH/README.md

 #### 1/13/21 Update

-* Added option to use a locally downloaded zip file to isntall from.
+* Added option to use a locally downloaded zip file to install from.
 This is handy if you are installing to a bunch of machines at a single location and the download links tend to throttle you.

+#### 7/13/21 Update

+* Fixed regression with download code
+* Cleaned up documentation a bit
+* Fixed some bugs with the zip cleanup code
+* Updated some error handling code